Impact of the $a_1(1260) \pi$ cascade contribution on $D^0 \to \pi^+ \pi^- \ell^+ \ell^-$ decays

-where $k^2$ is the squared momentum of the $a_1$ meson, $B_{\mathrm{casc}}$ and $\delta_{\mathrm{casc}}$ are the free normalisation factor and phase respectively, and $f_+(k^2), f_-(k^2)$ are the two $D\to\pi$ form factors.
-The insertion of the $Q_1^d$ operator under factorization leading to the cascade topology is illustrated in Figure~\ref{fig:Cascade_Feynman} in the main text.
+where $k^2$ is the squared momentum of the $a_1$ meson, $B_{\mathrm{casc}},\delta_{\mathrm{casc}}$ are the free normalisation factor and phase respectively, and $f_+(k^2), f_-(k^2)$ are the two $D\to\pi$ form factors.
+The function $ P_{a_1}(k^2) $ is the Kuhn-Santamaria lineshape \cite{Kuhn:1990ad}, while $ P_{\rho^0}(q^2) $ is provided in our previous paper \cite{Fajfer:2023tkp}.
+The insertion of the $Q_1^d$ operator under factorization leading to the cascade topology is illustrated in Figure~\ref{fig:Cascade_Feynman}.

-Regarding the Q2B contribution, the suppression of the A topology can be juxtaposed to the presumable dominance of annihilation topologies in the decays $D^+\to\pi^+\ell^+\ell^-$, as explained in \cite{Bansal:2025hcf}.
-The so-called J-type topology, which is accounted-for in our analysis, corresponds to one type of the annihilation diagrams considered therein.
-Furthermore, in $D^+\to\pi^+\ell^+\ell^-$ the annihilation topologies are accompanied by the dominant Wilson coefficient $C_1$ and the emission topology comes with $C_2$, whereas in $D\to\pi\pi\ell^+\ell^-$ only the cascade decay comes with $C_1$; an analogous argument has been made in Ref.~\cite{Feldmann:2017izn}.
-In any case, the hierarchies pointed out in Ref.~\cite{Bansal:2025hcf} strictly apply to the unphysical region of $q^2$.
+As the cascade topology is kinematically different from the Q2B one, it manifests distinctly in the observables commonly presented in the experimental analyses, which are defined based on the kinematical variables $p^2 \equiv m(\pi^+ \pi^-)^2$, $ q^2 \equiv m(\ell^+ \ell^-)^2 $, $\theta_\pi$, $\theta_\ell$, $\phi$.\footnote{For a definition of the kinematical variables and angular observables see Ref.~\cite{Fajfer:2023tkp}. } Namely, the squared momentum of the axial resonance takes the form

+where $ \lambda_h = \lambda (p^2, m_\pi^2, m_\pi^2) $, $ \lambda_D = \lambda (m_D^2, p^2, q^2) $ are K\"all\'en functions.
+While in the $q^2$ distribution a peak is still expected around the mass of the $\rho^0$ meson, from which the lepton pair is created, there is no sharp resonant peak associated with this topology in the $p^2$ distribution.
+On the other hand, in the distribution over $\cos\theta_\pi$ a smooth peak is expected around a value determined by the kinematics, a feature which is absent in the purely Q2B-driven decays, wherein the shape of the distribution is parabolic.
+The exact shape of the distribution over $\cos\theta_\pi$ depends on the size of the cascade decay amplitude, as well as of the interferences with the Q2B topologies.
+Accordingly, all the angular observables discussed in Ref.~\cite{Fajfer:2023tkp} are expected to be modified to varying degrees.

 We calculate the amplitudes from the Q2B topologies as per our previous work \cite{Fajfer:2023tkp}.
 For the new cascade contribution, we implement the following: we use the value $C_1(m_c)=1.22$ at next-to-leading order (NLO) in the naive dimensional regularisation (NDR) scheme, and the $D\to\pi$ form factors from the lattice \cite{FermilabLattice:2022gku}.
 The rest of the $a_1$-related constants appearing in the matrix element of Eq.~\eqref{eq:Smatrix-cascade}, namely $f_{a_1} \cdot g_{a_1\rho\pi}$, can be fitted along with $B_{\mathrm{casc}}$.